 When creating libraries, standards are crucial for reliable design and manufacturing.
-Yet even with rigorous standards in place, mistakes inevitably creep in to such a detail-oriented process.
+Yet even with rigorous standards in place, mistakes inevitably creep into such a detail-oriented process.
 In this talk, we’ll explore the top mistakes engineers make when creating PCB footprints.
-Delving far beyond the basics, we’ll look at some of the more gnarly errors - and how you can avoid them on your next design.
+Delving far beyond the basics, we’ll look at some of the more gnarly errors - and how you can avoid them in your next design.

 - Connect with Rodrigo Contreras on LinkedIn

 - Creating a PCB Footprint Courtyard in Altium Designer | PCB Layout

 - Common Issues in PCB Design Workflows - Altium Academy

 Hi, and welcome to Altiumlive Connect 2022.
 My name is Rodrigo Contreras.
 I'm a component engineer at SnapEDA, and I'll be your host for this presentation.
 As you might already know, I will be talking about footprint and library creation, footprint mistakes and how to avoid them.
 But before I get into what a footprint is and everything else I'd like to begin by setting up context to why I'm here and how it came to it.
 It starts with a question a lot of you have asked yourselves at least once in your lifetime, why electronics?
 And for me, the answer goes way back to when I was a child.
 And it involves a choppy happy birthday song coming out of a cardboard.
 Ever since that strident super high pitched melody invaded my ear I had to know where it came from.
 I mean, it came from a musical greeting card, but how on earth was this happening?